Taranaki police officers' trial: Officers acquitted of manslaughter charge - NZ Herald

 A mistake did not amount to a major departure from duty, she said.

-"What advantage did [Officer A] derive from not calling [an ambulance] … there's just nothing in it for her not to have rung for an ambulance if that was necessary she knew that was only five minutes away."
+"What advantage did Ms Shaw derive from not calling [an ambulance] … there's just nothing in it for her not to have rung for an ambulance if that was necessary she knew that was only five minutes away."

 There was a mistake in assuming he was a sleeping drunk but that assumption was not a major departure from their legal obligations to provide him with necessaries of life.

-The years of experience showed the officer that Ball was likely sleeping off a hangover, but all got up the next morning.
+The years of experience showed Shaw that Ball was likely sleeping off a hangover, but all got up the next morning.

 "Many drunk people sleep and sleep deeply and many overweight middle-aged men snore … someone sleeping and snoring is someone presumed by most to simply be asleep.